razor389/prop-simulator/README.md

 # Prop Simulator

-`prop-simulator` is a Monte Carlo simulator for evaluating prop account expected value using historical trade data. currently implemented for fast track trading accounts. more to come.
+`prop-simulator` is a Monte Carlo simulator for evaluating the expected value (EV) of proprietary (prop) trading accounts using historical or simulated trade data.
+It is currently set up for Fast Track Trading accounts, with plans to add more options in the future.

 ## Getting Started

 ### Prerequisites

-Before running the simulator, ensure you have installed:
+Before running the simulator, ensure you have:
 - **Git**: Used to clone the project from GitHub.
 - **Rust**: The programming language required to compile and run the simulator.

 #### Install Git

-If you don't have Git installed, you can download it [here](https://git-scm.com/downloads) and follow the installation instructions for your operating system.
+If Git is not installed, you can download it [here](https://git-scm.com/downloads) and follow the installation instructions for your OS.
+Verify installation by running:

-After installation, you can verify it by running the following command in your terminal or command prompt:

 ```bash
 git --version